Training for Innovation – How science and technology can contribute to a better life for all

-In line with COSIMENA’s goal to tackle today’s global challenges by fostering scientific collaboration, the DAAD Cairo Office in cooperation with the Arab Academy for Science Technology & Maritime Transport have organised the first “COSIMENA Summer School” under the title “Training for Innovation – How science and technology can contribute to a better life for all”.
-The Summer school aims at training young researchers to become experts on the topic of innovation in their respective fields.
+In line with COSIMENA’s goal to tackle today’s global challenges by fostering scientific collaboration, the DAAD Office Cairo, in cooperation with the Arab Academy for Science, Technology & Maritime Transport, organised the first “COSIMENA Summer School” under the title “Training for Innovation – How science and technology can contribute to a better life for all”.
+The Summer School aims at training young researchers to become adept innovators in their respective fields.

-30 young researchers and experts participated in the two weeks summer school from 10 different countries among the MENA Region and Germany; Egypt, Tunisia, Algeria, Sudan, Morocco, Jordan, Libya, Syria and Lebanon.
+The 30 young researchers and experts who participated in the two-week Summer School came from 9 different countries among the MENA Region – Egypt, Tunisia, Algeria, Sudan, Morocco, Jordan, Libya, Syria and Lebanon – as well as Germany.

-The Summer School was divided into 3 main clusters, Innovation, Water and Health in addition to a “Self-Marketing” DKA Module provided by Dr Heba Salama, Alexandria University.
+The Summer School was divided into the 3 main clusters of Innovation, Water and Health, in addition to a “Self-Marketing” DKA Module led by Dr Heba Salama, Alexandria University.

-Participants were divided into 5 working groups to share their experiences and get introduced to the different methodologies, policies and strategies adopted in each country.
-A common presentation was always presented at the end of each cluster as a wrap up of what each group has learned and what could be taken back to their home countries.
-It is worth mentioning that each cluster was introduced by different trainers as follows: Innovation and Energy by Dr Annika Arnold, Water by Dr Ing Stefan Panglisch, Dr Ashraf Hilal and Dr Meike Lenzen while the Health cluster was tackled by Dr Mohamed Nour.
+Participants were divided into 5 working groups to share their experiences and familiarise themselves with the different methodologies, policies and strategies adopted in each country.
+Each cluster ended with a joint presentation summarising what each group had learned and what knowledge they could take back to benefit their home countries.
+It is worth mentioning that different trainers introduced each cluster: Dr Annika Arnold was responsible for Innovation and Energy, Dr Eng.
+Stefan Panglisch, Dr Ashraf Hilal and Dr Meike Lenzen presented Water, and Dr Mohamed Nour tackled the Health cluster.

-The working groups have presented different innovative projects with respect of water solutions that could be implemented in the MENA Region: New Ceramic Filter, Integrated Micro-System for grey water processing, Green Village, Integrated wastewater treatment system and Smart City for Sustainable Community.
+The working groups presented different innovative projects with respect to water solutions that could be implemented in the MENA Region: a New Ceramic Filter, an Integrated Micro-System for grey water processing, Green Villages, an Integrated wastewater treatment system and the development of smart cities to create sustainable communities.

-Ms. Louise Sarant, an environment and science journalist and moderator of the closing session gave the participants the advice “think big but start small”.
-The participants should have the main vision of developing innovative projects but by the implementation they should start with the small ideas that could be executed based on the reality givens.
+Ms Louise Sarant, an environment and science journalist and moderator of the closing session, gave the participants the advice, “think big but start small”.
+The participants’ main vision should be developing innovative projects, but upon implementation they should start with the small ideas that are actually practicable.

-They came out with the conclusion that each country has its own challenges and opportunities in terms of its innovation progress, however, most of the participants agreed that there are common challenges in the MENA countries, such as the high unemployment rate, low investments in R&D, high population growth rate and lack of good infrastructure, etc.
+The participants came to the conclusion that each country has its own challenges and opportunities in terms of its innovation and progress.
+However, most agreed that there are common challenges in the MENA countries, such as high unemployment rates, low investment in R&D, high population growth rates and lack of good infrastructure, etc.

-Challenges are not only faced in developing countries, but also developed countries like Germany.
-Germany is facing other kind of challenges; as it has a lower level of digitalization than other leading countries and slow adaptation process in the educational sector.
+Challenges are not only faced in developing countries but also in developed countries like Germany.
+Germany is facing other kinds of challenges since it has a lower level of digitalization than other leading countries and a slow adaptation process in the educational sector.

-One of the best outcomes of the COSIMENA Summer School is the social network built among participants.
-Having 30 participants from 10 different countries enriched the interdisciplinary part during the Summer School.
-In order to sustain this developed network among participants, they are connected through the social media channels that will be used to continue sharing their experiences and maintain the cooperation.
+One of the best outcomes of the COSIMENA Summer School is the social network built among the participants.
+Having 30 participants from 10 different countries enriched the interdisciplinary aspect of the Summer School.
+This network established among the participants will be sustained through the social media channels with which they will continue to share their experiences and maintain cooperative relationships.